 Wear and tear can wreak havoc on Power Wheels tires, and there is usually nothing that you can do to prevent it.
 Plastic will deteriorate over time when exposed to the elements.
-Power Wheels tires are typically made of thick plastic and can take quite the beating, so instead of worrying about buying a new set of tires each time, you can try to repair them on your own.
+Power Wheels tires are typically made of thick plastic and can take quite the beating, so instead of worrying about buying a new set of tires each time, you can learn how to fix power wheels tires yourself.

 There are many ways that you can repair a Power Wheels tire when it becomes cracked or gets holes in it, such as:

 - Use epoxy to fill in the gaps

 Depending on how bad the damage is, however, you may need to replace the Power Wheels tire.

 Finding cracks and holes in your child's Power Wheel can be a little frustrating, especially when you factor in how much the toy cost.
 Thankfully there are ways to try to repair the tire before needing to replace it.
 Read on to find out exactly how you can repair your child's Power Wheel tires.

 How to Fix & Repair Power Wheels Tires with Cracks or Holes

 There are a few ways to fix your child's Power Wheels tires when they start to show signs of wear and tear.
 They are fairly inexpensive and easy to take on by yourself.
 Let's look at the different methods to repair the plastic wheels of the toy.

 Is There a Plastic Bonder I Can Use?